 Not to mention, the bar hands out coffee, juice, or Cuba Libre to anyone who wants it – all is included in the cover charge!

 Wrap-Up Playa Giron Diving

-Playa Giron is an incredibly beautiful diving site, the exit spot easy, the water unimaginable clear, and the conditions (at least this particular day) excellent.
+Playa Giron is an incredibly beautiful diving site; the exit spot is easy, the water is unimaginably clear, and the conditions (at least on this particular day) are excellent.

-No current, “limitless” visibility, and a vibrant submarine life all along the wall only a minute swim from shore.
+There is no current, “limitless” visibility, and a vibrant submarine life all along the wall only a minute’s swim from these shores in Cuba.

 Do you have any questions about Cuba?
 Leave a comment, or send me an e-mail!
 Happy to help!